Close your eyes and picture “a humanitarian”

 In the pandemic age, an extra twist has been added.
 Disgruntlement with social restrictions, financial burdens and fears around COVID-19 and Ebola have put humanitarian health workers in the cross-hairs.

-Armed conflicts have shifted from fewer set-piece confrontations between states to numerous and confused confrontations among many types of state and non-state armed groups.
-These extract more casualties among civilians because they are increasingly targetted.
-In contrast, today’s soldiers are better protected in their armour.
+Armed conflicts have shifted from fewer set-piece confrontations between states to numerous and confused civil wars.
+These extract more civilian casualties as today’s soldiers are better protected in their armour.
 Or they sit behind computer screens, launching missiles and drones from a safe distance.

 In contrast, there are more and more aid workers at chaotic frontlines.
 They are pushed by social expectations to ensure that all suffering is relieved.
 They face a number of other challenges too.
 These include fierce funding competition among humanitarian organisations, a sceptical public seeking hard evidence of suffering, and a jaded media that needs more reality reporting.